-Please note that most of the photos can be viewed at a larger size by opening in a new tab (right-click).
+Please note most photos can be viewed at larger size by opening in a new tab (right-click)

 02.9.2018.
 Today's portrait comes from the next post I'm working on about the Candombe parade we watched in Buenos Aires.
 I haven't shared much of anything about our time in Buenos Aires yet except about the amazing Recoleta Cemetery.
 But we had some other lovely days and experiences, and one of the most fun was unexpectedly running across this Afro-Uruguayan parade, which I later found out is listed as an "Intangible Heritage of Humanity" by UNESCO.
 Stay tuned for more about it coming in my next feature post.
 This is one of lovely dancers smiling with all the grace of someone having a genuinely good time twirling around the cobblestone streets!

 02.2.2018.
 Driving around Chios Island, Greece, we saw many of these roadside shrines, which we were told are erected in the memory of someone who died at that spot.
 It's a bit astonishing to think so many people die along the roadsides.
 I have a photo post in the making showing just these.
 But here's a preview, this is my favorite one, because it's very old and weathered, not like a lot of the newer fancy, sparkling, smartly painted ones, and also for the setting -- crooked on the hillside, with the lone tree beside it and the way the clouds are coming up behind it.
 To me, it has a mood and a feel of time.